 Tamera Mowry knows the power of a sleek ombré bob.
 Hers is a cool-toned combination of dark brown and ash blonde.

-Chrissy Teigen's blunt and textured bob is like something out of our wildest dreams.
-We love the razor-cut ends and the two face-framing blonde pieces at the front of her hair.
+Chrissy Teigen's textured beach waves are like something out of our wildest dreams.
+We love the razor-cut ends and the two face-framing blonde pieces at the front.
+"Ombré works great on most tones and textures, but wavy hair tends to be the best at showing the depth and swirls of color," Papanikolas says.

 Rashida Jones paired her famous bangs with sleek, shoulder-length strands at the Vanity Fair Oscar Party.
 Her bangs are dark, which emboldens the look of her hair's ombré color transition.

-Remember when Emma Stone had these blunt bangs for a hot minute?
+Remember when Emma Stone had these blunt bangs?
 They're great, but we can't stop staring at her red ombré color.
-It starts off a dark auburn before seamlessly transitioning to bright strawberry blonde.
+It starts off a dark auburn before seamlessly transitioning to a bright strawberry blonde.

 This is how a French girl does short ombré hair.
 Jeanne Damas nails that effortless yet put-together vibe that French women are known for.